What to Expect from a Horse Dental Check-up

 External Facial Examination

-Assess the overall condition of the horse.
+We then assess the overall condition of the horse.

 Check and palpate the temporal mandibular joint for any swelling or soreness.